Beijing shuts dine-in services for holidays to stem outbreak

 Beijing authorities reported 67 new infections on Saturday, taking the city’s total to nearly 300 since April 22.

 Authorities have also ordered parks, scenic areas and entertainment venue to operate at half capacity during the holiday period.
+Schools have also been ordered closed.

 Several communities in the city’s most populous Chaoyang district have been designated high-risk areas and will be subjected to mass testing on Sunday and Tuesday.